 Can I make it in advance?

-While this pie is best served fresh, leftovers can be kept in the fridge for up to 3 days or frozen for up to 3 months in a sealed container.
-Defrost thoroughly before reheating and reheat in the oven to help crisp the pastry up.
+While this pie is best served fresh, leftovers can be kept in the fridge for up to 3 days.
+Reheat in the oven to help crisp the pastry up.

 Do I have to brown the meat first?